TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-girls-weekend.md

 ## Weekend Itinerary Planning

-Girls weekend itineraries must maximize limited time while balancing group activities with individual flexibility, accommodating different interests and energy levels, and creating experiences that strengthen friendships.
-Successful weekend planning requires understanding that 2-3 day trips demand efficiency without feeling rushed, balancing structured activities with free time, and creating frameworks that guide the weekend while allowing spontaneity.
+Girls weekend itineraries must maximize limited time while balancing group activities with individual flexibility.
+They accommodate different interests and energy levels.
+They create experiences that strengthen friendships.

+Successful weekend planning requires understanding that 2-3 day trips demand efficiency without feeling rushed.
+Balance structured activities with free time.
+Create frameworks that guide the weekend while allowing spontaneity.
 The key is planning enough structure to ensure important experiences happen while maintaining flexibility for natural group dynamics.

 Friday evening arrivals work best for weekend trips, allowing groups to check into accommodations, have dinner together, and settle in before the main weekend activities begin.
 Many groups arrive Friday evening, have a group dinner, and keep the first night relaxed to allow for travel fatigue and early starts the next day.
 This approach maximizes weekend time while preventing exhaustion that can disrupt the entire trip.
 Groups arriving Friday can take advantage of early Saturday morning skiing or activities.